mongodb/genny/Nodes.md

    node continues on to its _next_ node.
 7. sleep: This node just introduces a delay into the execution of the graph. _sleep_ specifies the sleep time in milliseconds.
+8. ifNode: This node represents a logical choice.
+It performs a logical comparison on the result from the previous node.
+Currently only the count operation saves a result, and it saves its count.
+This will be expanded.
+The ifNode has the following fields (note: fields and tests subject to change)
+       * _comparison_ : The comparison test to use.
+This is a map and contains sub fields:
+         * _value_ : This is a bson value to compare to the result.
+         * _test_ : the test to use.
+Options are equals, greater, less, greater\_or\_equal, and less\_or\_equal.
+If not present, defaults to equals.
+       * _ifNode_ : Execute this node next if the comparison evaluates to true
+       * _elseNode_ : Execute this node next if the comparison evaluates to false.

 ### Future Nodes